devshinon-br/web-programming-lab8-frontend/README.md

-# The project lab8 - Front-end
+# The project lab8 - Frontend
 ## ***UFU college activity***
 ### This project is finished